AhmetZamanis/KaggleStoreSales/ReportPart1.md

 ) # Null rejected = data is stationary around a constant
 ```

-    KPSS test p-value: 0.017435346001820506
+    KPSS test p-value: 0.017435346001820465
-    ADF test p-value: 1.933857119910509e-21
+    ADF test p-value: 1.933857119910301e-21

-The stationarity tests are still conflicting:
+The stationarity tests are no longer in conflict:

-- The p-value for the KPSS test is smaller than 0.05, leading us to
+- The p-value for the KPSS test is larger than 0.05 (although barely),
-  reject the null hypothesis of stationarity around a constant.
-However,
+  leading us to accept the null hypothesis of stationarity around a
-  the p-value is much larger than the KPSS test on model 1 residuals, so
-  we are fairly close to stationarity.
+  constant.

-- The p-value for the ADF test is 0, rejecting the null hypothesis of
+- The p-value for the ADF test is practically 0, rejecting the null
-  the presence of an unit root.
-This implies the data is stationary
+  hypothesis of the presence of an unit root.
+This implies the data is
-  around a constant.
+  stationary around a constant.

 ## Conclusion